BrenoAccioly/LCOM-PROJ/README.md

 FEUP - MIEIC

-Participante: Breno Accioly de Barros Pimentel
+Breno Accioly de Barros Pimentel

+In this game you must find all keys in a random generated maze within a given time.

 [Report](https://github.com/BrenoAccioly/LCOM-PROJ/blob/master/doc/Report.pdf)